 We’re a part of a multi-organization effort, funded by the District Department of Energy and Environment (DOEE) and implemented by the Alliance for the Chesapeake Bay, to recruit and train volunteers throughout the District.

 Our volunteer team collects water quality samples at 24 sites from May to September each year.
-As the Anacostia Riverkeeper, we’re in charge of nine (9) sites along the mainstem Anacostia with our partners Rock Creek Conservancy, Audubon Naturalist Society, and Alliance for the Chesapeake Bay, monitoring sites in the Rock Creek and Potomac River.
+As the Anacostia Riverkeeper, we’re in charge of nine (9) sites along the mainstem Anacostia with our partners Rock Creek Conservancy, Nature Forward, and Alliance for the Chesapeake Bay, monitoring sites in the Rock Creek and Potomac River.
 Through this monitoring program we hope to address the negative stigma surrounding Anacostia water quality and show District residents and visitors that Anacostia river health is improving and that recreation on the Anacostia can be both fun AND safe.

-We post water quality results for bacteria (E. Coli), turbidity, pH, water temperature, and air temperature weekly in order to provide up-to-date water quality information for residents and visitors to DC during the recreational season (May to September).
+We post water quality results for bacteria (E. coli), turbidity, pH, water temperature, and air temperature weekly in order to provide up-to-date water quality information for residents and visitors to DC during the recreational season (May to September).
 We aim to get water quality information into the hands of the people who need it most: YOU!

 Our water quality monitoring programs in MD use citizen scientist volunteers to collect water quality samples in the mainstem Anacostia as well as in the at-risk tributaries in the watershed from May to September each year.